A Second Language Acquisition Certificate Program for LCTL Instructors

 d) Lesson Planning and Classroom Management.

-are encouraged to ask for support from their respective African
+Participants are encouraged to ask for support from their respective language or area studies programs to cover expenses that the NALRC will not cover.

 Applicants should submit a letter of application and supporting documents for the 2013 Summer Institute by November 16, 2012.
 Applicants will be notified of selection by November 30, 2012.
 Supporting documents include: